Flat Roofing in Maryland

 Best Options for Flat Roof Replacement

-EPDM – Ethylene propylene diene monomer (EPDM) is a type of synthetic rubber roofing made from a mixture of recycled materials that are durable, easy to install, and inexpensive.
+- EPDM – Ethylene propylene diene monomer (EPDM) is a type of synthetic rubber roofing made from a mixture of recycled materials that are durable, easy to install, and inexpensive.
 Thermoplastic polyolefin (TPO) is another term for this type of roofing.
-Opt for spray-applied EPDM roofing to avoid the risk of seams pulling away from the roof during a seaming installation.
+You can opt for spray-applied EPDM roofing to avoid the risk of seams pulling away from the roof during a seaming installation.